Green Bay Packers' fans who became owners stand with team

 - Packers minority shareholders heed call to lock arms in Thursday's game

-- More than 360,000 fans own more than five million shares of the Green Bay Packers
+- More than 360,000 fans own more than 5 million shares of the Green Bay Packers

-(CNN)Justin Sipla hangs the certificate displaying the minority share he owns of the Green Bay Packers on the wall of his office instead of his PhD in anatomical sciences.
+(CNN)Justin Sipla hangs the certificate of the minority share he owns of the Green Bay Packers on the wall of his office instead of his Ph.D. in anatomical sciences.

 "That's all the students need to know about me," quipped the neuroanatomist who teaches at the University of Iowa's medical school.